nrghike/CarND-Behavioral-Cloning-P3/writeup_report.md

 ![alt text][image4]

-This issue was relevant on the brdge as well.
+This issue was relevant on the bridge as well.
 I resolved it by collecting more data at these patches of track.

 2. Vehicle kept steering towards left.